1-4 DAYS IN DRESDEN ITINERARY

 Transport Museum (Verkehrsmuseum)

-At the Neumarkt Square lies a must-visit gem for families and transportation enthusiasts alike – the renowned Transport Museum!
+At the Neumarkt Square lies a must-visit for transportation enthusiasts – the renowned Transport Museum!
 Showcasing an impressive collection of vehicles spanning across railways, seas, roads, and airways, it’s the perfect haven to escape into during those pesky rain showers.

 Fürstenzug (Procession of Princes) + Stallhof (Stable Yard)